What is Light Pollution?

 What are the effects of light pollution?

-Recent research indicates that light pollution can adversely affect human health and ecosystems while also wasting energy, interfering with astronomical research, and artificially brightens the night sky to create a condition known as sky glow.
+Recent research indicates that light pollution affects human health and ecosystems while also wasting energy, interfering with astronomical research, and artificially brightens the night sky to create a condition known as sky glow.

 How far does light pollution reach?